 An Ornament Party

-Years ago, after my divorce, I bought a condo for my son and me.
-We moved in during December and started decorating for the holidays, but soon realized we didn’t have enough ornaments for our tree.
-Someone suggested an ornament party so I decided to hold a housewarming party and asked guests to bring an ornament for my tree instead of any other housewarming gift.
+I decided to hold a housewarming party and asked guests to bring an ornament for my tree instead of any other housewarming gift.
 But not just any ornament.
 I wanted something that they either made or that reflected their traditional holiday.

-You can change up this tradition by hosting an Ornament Swap, similar to a Cookie Swap.
-Each person brings enough ornaments for the guests at your party.
-You swap the ornaments and tell the stories behind your ornament.
 Everyone has fun sharing their personal story about the ornament and leaves with new ornaments for their trees.
-And the new ornaments will hold even more meaning for you than just buying a bunch at the store.
-You’ll know the tradition behind each ornament and you will remember the person who gave it to you.
+And the new ornaments will hold even more meaning for all of you than just buying a bunch at the store.
+You’ll know the tradition behind each ornament, and you will remember the person who gave it to you.

 Gift the Gift of Gratitude

-My husband and I create a Gratitude Jar each year.
-It’s just a simple jar that we fill with slips of paper upon which we’ve written something that we’re grateful for.
-You can read more about our first Gratitude Jar in A Jar Of Gratitude.
-This is something that you can gift yourself or gift to other friends and family.
-Better yet, gift yourself and your friends and family.
+This is something that you can give yourself or gift to other friends and family.
 Everyone talks about gratitude lately, but it’s more than just something you should talk about.
-It’s important to really look back on the events of your day and share what you’re really grateful for.
+It’s important to look back on the events of your day and share what you’re grateful for.

 For us, the tradition extends right to New Year’s Eve.
-We take the time to read all the slips of paper we added to the jar.
+We take time to read all the slips of paper we added to the jar.
 And then the following day…we start over again.

 Hang a Skeleton on Your Tree

-Ok.
-Maybe not a skeleton, that’s what we do.
-You’ll need to find your own keepsake.
-Yes, my keepsake, the one that brings me back to a warm holiday memory with my son, is a skeleton keychain.
-It’s a reminder of a trip we took to New York City to see A Christmas Carol.
-While there, we went out to dinner at one of those kitschy kinds of places, Jeykll and Hyde.
+It’s a reminder of a trip we took to New York City with friends to see A Christmas Carol.
+While there, we went out to dinner at one of those kitschy kinds of places, Jekyll and Hyde.
 The food was simple but expensive and the laughs were cheap.
 But with friends (more teenagers than adults) it turned into a hilarious event.
-In the end, we were each given a cheap skeleton keychain that is now part of my main Christmas Tree decorating scheme.
-You can see a picture of the keychains in What Do Skeletons Have To Do With Christmas?

-Now it’s your turn.
-What fun holiday memories do you have?
-Do you have ornaments that capture the moment?
-In our case, we used something that we brought back home, something that, to others, is out of place on a Christmas Tree, but to us is just the right amount of perfect.
 Perhaps you can make one out of something that reminds you of that moment, a flyer from an event can be decoupaged into an ornament or placed in a frame.
 Or buy an ornament, I’m sure there’s something that will always bring you back to that special memory.
-They make ornaments that now commemorate so many different things now.
+They make ornaments that now commemorate so many different things.
 From sledding to cooking to sitting on a beach.

 Create A Christmas Morning Breakfast Tradition

-To save money after my divorce, my son and I shared a house with my best friend and her son.
-Christmas breakfast became an event for friends who had no other place to go.
 We would make eggs or crepes with apple cinnamon filling.
 There would be coffee, tea, juice, and mimosas.
 And there would be kinship, and laughter, and love.
-After I moved out into my own place, and even after I got married again, we would return on Christmas morning for our annual breakfast.
+After I moved out into my place, and even after I got married again, we would return on Christmas morning for our annual breakfast.
 Only after breakfast was eaten would we turn to the presents.
-When my friend moved to Maine, my husband and I started our own Christmas breakfast routine which my adult son now returns to, sometimes with friends, sometimes not.

 New Year’s Eve and Pinterest